 1. Museum of Interesting Things

-Perhaps the one thing a museum doesn’t ordinarily do is to come to you instead of you going to it.
+Kicking off our list of the coolest museums in NYC is a museum that comes to you!
 The Museum of Interesting Things is a traveling interactive and exhibition intended to educate and encourage audiences young and old to get up close and personal with items long before our current age.
 Audiences can engage by touching the items to fully understand how such collectibles worked in the past.
 It all began when founder Denny Daniel wanted to use his own collection of hundreds of antiques and memorabilia over the course of freelancing, showcasing some of his own work at the Chelsea Art Museum.

 The museum is educational, working with various age groups from young students to senior citizens.
 They’re also flexible with their creative pursuits and travel to schools, libraries, parties and just about anywhere.
 They also hold general Speakeasy events including comedy and dance parties.
 For booking of their incredible services, take a look at their website!